 This guide was prepared using Windows Server 2012 R2 standard; however, other recent versions should also work.

 - Open AD FS Management Tool.
 Expand Trust Relationships from left pane, select Relying Party Trusts and click Add Relying Party Trust from right pane.
 Add Relying Party Trust Wizard will be opened.

 - Specify a display name and click Next. *

 - Choose AD FS Profile on Choose Profile step and click Next.

 - Leave Configure Certificate step as default, because we are encrypting none of the tokens.
 Click Next.

-- Switch to your SSO Settings page on OpsGenie UI and copy the Trust Identifier value.
+- Switch to your SSO Settings page on Opsgenie UI and copy the Identifier value.
 Paste this value into Relying party trust identifier field on AD FS wizard, click Add and then click Next.

 - Select I do not want to configure multi-factor authentication settings for this relying party trust at this time. and click Next.